Two years ago this month, the Supreme Court of the United States overturned the Professional and Amateur Sports Protection Act, known as PASPA.

-Pennsylvania launched multiple online sports betting apps in 2019, joining the state’s multiple retail sportsbooks.
-The Keystone State is one of the most progressive in terms of gambling legislation, allowing online casino gaming for real money and online lottery sales.
+Pennsylvania online sports betting launched multiple apps in 2019, joining the state’s multiple retail sportsbooks.
+The Keystone State is one of the most progressive in terms of gambling legislation, allowing PA online casino gaming for real money and online lottery sales.

 DraftKings launched one of the state’s first sportsbooks in November 2019.
 Caesars launched its sportsbook in PA in March 2020.
 Since the overturn of PASPA, Pennsylvania has earned $165.9 million in post-tax revenue.

 See our full Guide To Online Sportsbooks in Pennsylvania for more information.